Water Sensitive Urban Design

 Domestic water tanks are mandatory in North Bay and these reduce stormwater runoff.
 In addition they save the homeowner money by reducing water bills.
 Alone this measure reduces stormwater runoff by 25%.

-For the future we have planned an artificial wetland near the stormwater outfall to further clean the runoff.
+We are now constructing a freshwater wetland near the stormwater outfalls to further clean the runoff.

 None of these measures are planning requirements and they do add significant cost to the development.